arungudelli/angularjswiki/content/en/material/tooltip.md

 </button>
 ```

-## Add tooltip to a disabled button Angular
+## Add tooltip to a disabled button in Angular

 The angular material tooltip will be triggered on the `mouseenter` event and it doesn't get fired by most browsers for disabled elements.
 So tooltip will not be displayed for disabled elements.